DrMajkrosoft/meta-tags/README.md

 Extension tags
 =========
-These tags are extension or unofficial and their usage is no standardized as part of the HTML standard, however some or most of them have been accepted as [MetaExtensions](https://wiki.whatwg.org/wiki/MetaExtensions) by WHATWG.
+These tags are extension or unofficial and their usage is no standardized as part of the HTML standard, however some or most of them have been accepted as [MetaExtensions](https://wiki.whatwg.org/wiki/MetaExtensions) by @whatwg

 `<meta name="robots" content="">`
 ----------